pythian/lisa15-docker-tutorial/README.md

 #### VMWare Fusion:

-Ensure you have purchased and installed the vmware fusion vagrant plugin installed.
+Ensure you have purchased and installed the VMware Fusion Vagrant plugin installed.
 Run:

 ```bash